Didisimmons/LILELI-QUIZ-GAME/test.md

 3. Confirm that the page's content, as well as the image, are centred.

      When the test is run on a desktop device, it is clear that the contents actually occupy the centre of the page.
-As expected, the image is centred with round corners.
 The image is responsive when the screen width is reduced to different breakpoints.
 It adjusts to different screen sizes without sacrificing quality.
-Please see the screenshot below.
+Please see the screenshot of former image header below.

     ![ start page](assets/images/previous_startpage.png).